duffcodester/hm/README.md

   Josh D.

 ### Notes ###
--12/22/12 - We may have to change sessions_helper.rb in
+-  12/22/12 - We may have to change sessions_helper.rb in
    the future.
 Currently it has methods for current_user that only look up a "Parent", but use "user" as a local variable in the methods.
 -  12/23/12 - Updated the parent controller to sign in upon sign up.
 Currently working on the sign out.
+-  12/24/12 - Refer to [markdown](http://daringfireball.net/projects/markdown/syntax#p "markdown") for README.md styling.

 ### Acceptance Criteria ###
 NYS  = not yet started